Britain's Got Talent dancer Julia Carlile has thanked Simon Cowell for funding life changing surgery.

 MerseyGirls are a five piece dance troupe from The Wirral, made up of best friends Alice (17), Poppy (14), Julia (15), Annie (17) and Rebecca (16).

-Speaking to panel before their first audition on the show back in the spring, Julia revealed she has Scoliosis which would leave her unable to dance.
+Speaking to panel before their first audition on the show in 2017, Julia revealed she has Scoliosis which would leave her unable to dance.

 "This is my last chance and I've always wanted to do it," she said.